startup jobs for PT OT SLP professionals

 There are, of course, plenty of drawbacks to working at a young company.
 Let’s go through a few of them.

 • Hard work.
-I actually view hard work as a pro, but if you’re ready for a break from grinding, startups are not the right environments for you!
+We actually view hard work as a pro, but if you’re ready for a break from grinding, startups are not the right environments for you!
 These companies thrive on employees being devoted and hard-working, and they ask that you pour your heart, soul, and time into your job.

 • Long hours.
 Now, this is not always the case, especially for larger startups (those larger than about 30 people).
 However, if you’re an early employee, you’ll likely be working quite long hours.
 The nice thing is, though, you’ll often LOVE the work.
 If you’re concerned about work-life balance, be sure to ask about this in your interview.